 Since M&E purchases require pre-approval, the only systems in which M&E purchases are allowed are Ariba requisitions (including non-catalog orders), and BPOs (blanket purchase orders).

-A vendor should not allow an M&E purchase to be made without the M&E Certificate presented up front.
+The vendor must obtain the M&E DOR certificate up front by accepting the purchase order.
+In addition, the vendor should not allow an M&E purchase to be made without the certificate being presented up front.
 The Procurement Card, Non-PO Invoices, and eReimbursement are all "post purchase" payment methods and therefore pre-approval is not available.

 Optional - Some departments choose to collect supporting data related to M&E purchases.
 The format for this varies by department and is for internal use only.